 While we aren’t the cure-all for conflict, we often have the benefit of a multi-faceted perspective on the conflict situation which can put us in a solid position to help, if we’re equipped with the right conflict resolution techniques.

-Here are a few tips for dealing with conflict that’ll keep you from stressing out and reacting instinctively:
+Here are a few conflict resolution strategies that’ll keep you from stressing out and reacting instinctively.

 Acknowledge that there is conflict on the table, that it should be returned to after a period of time, and move on.

 Whether the conflict is took place over email, in a meeting, on a call, or in person, make sure that the act of managing the conflict moves into a private arena.
 If the conflict takes place publicly, it can help to simply state that it will be addressed offline or privately and encourage everyone to move on.

 Addressing the actual issue privately allows any/all involved parties the chance to express their feelings and intentions in a safer work environment, and prevents bystanders from getting needlessly involved.

 3. Determine the appropriate medium

 Similarly to addressing the issue in private, it’s also important to determine what medium is best to deal with any conflict at hand.
 Perhaps an in-person chat or video call is easiest so that body language can be read and difficult emotions can be more easily expressed.